iamzeyadzidan/Zen-Bash/README.md

 # Zen-Bash
 Custom Linux Bash.
 The assignment was issued by CSEx61 - Operating Systems in 2021 to design and implement a Linux-like bash.
+The bash was developed in linux environment using C/C++.

 # The Assignment Documentation